All official European Union website addresses are in the europa.eu domain.See all EU institutions and bodies

 Particulate matter comes in different sizes and those smaller than 10 micrometers are able to enter our lungs and cause serious health problems.

 - PM10 is particulate matter smaller than 10 micrometers in diameter.

 - PM2.5 (or fine particles) is particulate matter smaller than 2,5 micrometers in diameter.

 Particulate matter has been linked with illnesses and deaths from heart or lung disease.
 The World Health Organization has collected enough scientific evidence to state that the most harmful exposure to particulate matter is long-term exposure to fine particles (PM2.5).
-Please also visit our section on health impacts of air pollution for further information.
+Check out our latest report health impacts of air pollution, our section on air pollution and the European environment and health atlas further information.